techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_09/1_Azure_files_App_Service_CDN_DNS_SQL/assignment.md

    - **What is it?**: Azure DNS is a hosting service for Domain Name System (DNS) domains that provides name resolution using Microsoft Azure infrastructure.
    - **Practical Experience**: With Azure DNS, you can manage DNS records for your domain names hosted in Azure.
 This includes creating, updating, and deleting DNS records such as A, CNAME, MX, and TXT records.
 Azure DNS provides high availability and low-latency DNS resolution for your applications and services running in Azure.

+6. **Cosmos DB**:
+- **What is it?**: Cosmos DB is a globally distributed, multi-model database service provided by Microsoft Azure.
+It's designed to offer high availability, low latency, and scalability across different geographical regions.
+Cosmos DB supports multiple data models, including document, key-value, graph, and column-family, making it versatile for various types of applications.

+  - **Practical Experience**: Practical experience with Cosmos DB typically involves tasks such as:
+    1. **Data Modeling**: Designing the database schema to suit the application's requirements, choosing the appropriate data model (e.g., document, graph) based on the data structure and access patterns.
+2. **Development**: Implementing code to interact with Cosmos DB, including CRUD (Create, Read, Update, Delete) operations, querying data using SQL-like syntax (in the case of document model), and handling consistency levels.

+3. **Deployment**: Configuring and deploying Cosmos DB instances within Azure, setting up replication across regions for global distribution, and optimizing performance by choosing appropriate throughput and partitioning strategies.

+4. **Performance Tuning**: Monitoring and optimizing database performance, including indexing strategies, partitioning schemes, and query optimization.

+5. **Integration**: Integrating Cosmos DB with other Azure services and tools, such as Azure Functions, Azure Logic Apps, Azure Data Factory, and Azure Synapse Analytics, to build end-to-end solutions.

+6. **Security and Compliance**: Implementing security measures to protect data stored in Cosmos DB, including authentication, authorization, encryption, and compliance with regulatory standards such as GDPR or HIPAA.

+Practical experience with Cosmos DB would involve working on these aspects either through development, deployment, or maintenance tasks within a project or application that utilizes Azure Cosmos DB as its database backend.

 ## Assignment

 Task: